Kostin-ilya/Kostin-ilya/README.md

 I have experience building web applications and responsive websites.
 I enjoy working with application logic.
 I strive to cooperate with professional colleagues, where I can contribute and support the team in achieving common goals.

-- Current location: Izmir/Türkiye
+- Current location: Moscow/Russia;
 - Format of work: Office/Remote work;
-- Position: Front-end developer(React);
+- Position: Front-end developer;
 - Employment: Full-time/Part-time/;

 Hard skills: